 - Sterling Gold Mining Corporation.
 This online handbook is a one-page scrolling site that delivers clever, creative, and communicative information to new hires and employees alike.

 As these examples show, there are plenty of ways to approach your employee handbook.
-Start with the foundation and values of your company and download our employee handbook guide and use our customizable templates to design your own today!
+Start with the foundation and values of your company and download our employee handbook template and use our customizable templates to design your own today!